shaon-data/Facebook_Stock_Forecasting/README.md

-# Regression on Stock Prices
+# Regression on Stock Prices of Facebook
 ## Download
 For downloading use
 	`git clone https://github.com/ShaonMajumder/regression_on_stock_price.git`